front-end-foundations/session3/README.md

 The `<li>` items no longer force the parent `<ul>` element to expand to contain them.
 We can see this by virtue of the fact that the yellow background color has disappeared.

-This behavior, know as collapsing, occurs whenever all the direct children of a container element are floated.
+This behavior, known as collapsing, occurs whenever all the direct children of a container element are floated.
 In this case the `<ul>` has collapsed.
 This behavior is important as "collapsing" is a common design issue when using floats.

 There are a number of methods in use to prevent this: